invertase/react-native-firebase/docs/database/usage/index.md

 # Using a secondary database

-## Switch the database URL of the default app

-If the default installed firebase instance needs to address a different database within the same project, call the database method on the default app with passing the database URL.
+If the default installed Firebase instance needs to address a different database within the same project, call the database method on the default app with passing the database URL.
 For example:

 ```js